-They will pass the message on to our SENCO, Amanda Weaving, who will be in touch to discuss your concerns.
+They will pass the message on to our SENCO, Mrs. Taylor-Ward, who will be in touch to discuss your concerns.

-You can also contact the SENCO directly via the school office wrekinview@lct.education
+You can also contact the SENCO directly via email at send.wrekinview@lct.education

 We will meet with you to discuss your concerns and try to get a better understanding of what your child's strengths and difficulties are.